active landlords with uk expat property

 Can A UK Expat Get A Re Mortgage ?

+Can A UK Expat Get A Re Mortgage ?
 Expat re-mortgaging hits record levels in 2025

 Re-mortgaging has reached record levels and now accounts for 37.5% of all mortgages conducted according to recent research.

-The proportion of expat re-mortgages has risen by nearly 16% over the last 12 months, as homeowners are increasingly switching mortgage companies to find more attractive rates.
+The proportion of expat re-mortgages has risen by nearly 16% over the last 12 months.
+As homeowners are increasingly switching mortgage companies to find more attractive rates.

 The promise of increased interest rates has no doubt helped drive demand for re-mortgaging.
 More and more expats are re-mortgaging to save money but also raise capital which is locked in their properties.